 Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.6 Balmaha >> 5.6.1 Balmaha Question 1:Do you agree with the preferred option?
 Why?

-Customer Reference: 00218 Organisation: Rural Stirling Housing Customer Name: (If applicable) Association Comment Reference: LDP01/MIR/CONS/00218/1/008 Comment Method: EMAIL Customer Type: Non-Government Organisation Verbatim Comment: We agree with the proposal to allocate the Forestry Commission-owned site for development by RSHA.
-However, as indicted above, this will only be viable if allowance is also made for also developing five private plots at this location.
-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.6 Balmaha >> 5.6.2 Balmaha Question 2: Do you have any other alternative options for the future of Balmaha?
+Customer Reference: 00144 Organisation: Loch Lomond Steamship Customer Name: (If applicable) Company Comment Reference: LDP01/MIR/CONS/00144/1/006 Comment Method: EMAIL Customer Type: Private Business Verbatim Comment:

+Q.1 Tarbet pier appears to be excluded from any preferred site.
+We recommend the pier be included within the masterplan placemaking priorities as this is a key feature for Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.6 Balmaha >> 5.6.2 Balmaha Question 2: Do you have any other alternative options for the future of Balmaha?
 Customer Reference: 00040 Organisation:

+water transport, and could link well with the option of increasing links to the train station.

+Customer Name: Joe Twaddle (If applicable)

+Comment Reference: LDP01/MIR/CONS/00040/1/008 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment:

-Customer Name: Joe Twaddle (If applicable) Comment Reference: LDP01/MIR/CONS/00040/1/008 Comment Method: OLDP Customer Type: Resident Verbatim Comment: Enhanced village centre is laudable and should include an element of local history.
+Enhanced village centre is laudable and should include an element of local history.
 Local history initiatives need co-ordination and support to realise the wonderful range of experiences within the Park boundaries